matrix-io/matrix-documentation/docs/matrix-os/overview/cli.md

 This will ask for your device details and then provide you with an id and a secret, you need to set those ENV vars in your device so it can authenticate on boot.

-For more information on running MATRIX OS manually, see (MATRIX OS > Overview > Manual Setup)[manual-setup.md].
+For more information on running MATRIX OS manually, see [MATRIX OS > Overview > Manual Setup](manual-setup.md).

 ### Command list
 For a list of all the available options, use: